Wildlife - Species

 Common Eider (Somateria mollissima )

-Occurs in the United States chiefly along New England coasts and occasionally south to New Jersey.
+Common eiders occur in the United States mainly along the Alaskan and New England coasts and occasionally south to New Jersey.
+Common eiders are very rare visitors to South Carolina.

 South Carolina waterfowl hunters 16 and older are required by state law to obtain a state migratory waterfowl permit and Migratory Game Bird permit.
 Both permits must be in the hunter's possession while hunting or transporting legal waterfowl.
 A state waterfowl permit is included with the Lifetime Senior, Lifetime Gratis and Disability Licenses.
 S.C. residents who hold a Lifetime Senior or Lifetime Gratis License are not required to have a Migratory Game Bird permit.